Romford's Sapphire Ice and Leisure Centre will inspire new regeneration in Havering

 - Over £100m of leisure work secured in 2016

 Declared the best civic building in 2019 at the SPACES awards, this exciting and unique addition to Romford, a leisure facility complete with ice rink on top - one of only a few such facilities in the UK!

-Our team of leisure specialists have delivered this complex build as a catalyst for new regeneration in Romford, a sign from Havering that the town is ready for a major transformation.
+Our team of leisure specialists delivered this complex build as a catalyst for new regeneration in Romford, part of Havering's plans to encourage more inward investment.

 The London Borough of Havering chose our team for the £25 million flagship complex, which is also home for top ice hockey team the London Raiders.
 The facility includes a 900-seat spectator area for fans to watch the Raiders and enjoy top class ice hockey.